-77 Other vertical motions in the NBL may result from the combination of the shutdown of turbulent motions on nocturnal insect migration and, more generally, to compare the behavioral responses of small insects to vertical air movements throughout the diel cycle of the ABL.
-Knowledge of 85 how insects react to different vertical motion is a necessary step in understanding their altitudinal 86 selection and improving insect movement forecasting models.
-To realize this objective, we used 87 a combination of zenith-pointing Doppler lidar and Ka-band dual-polarized profiling cloud radar 88 which together provide precise measurements of the vertical component of air velocity 89
+Although the amplitude of vertical air motion in the NBL is significantly reduced as compared to the daytime convective boundary layer, there exists a need to determine the effect of these motions on nocturnal insect migration and, more generally, to compare the behavioral responses of small insects to vertical air movements throughout the diel cycle of the ABL.
+Knowledge of how insects react to different vertical air movements is a necessary step in understanding their altitudinal selection and improving insect movement forecasting models.
+To realize this objective, we used a combination of zenith-pointing Doppler lidar and Ka-band dual-polarized profiling cloud radar which together provide precise measurements of the vertical component of air velocity concurrently with a quantification of the movements of insects aloft at various times of diurnal cycle.